AlexanderHaase/eppraise/README.md

   - Place an App ID in the config file: `ebay: { id: "my-app-id-key-9876543210" }`

 ## Usage ##
-As an application, eppraise expresses several subcommands, simiarl to git and svn.
+As an application, eppraise expresses several subcommands, similar to git and svn.
 Commands faciliate administrating watches, bulk IO, collecting data, and a local web server.
 Peruse it's help documentation for details around each command.